stablecog/stablecog/src/lib/md/best-custom-fine-tuned-stable-diffusion-models.md

 In my experience, it does a good job of mimicking the style of some of the Studio Ghibli's work.
 However, it produces artifacts with some prompts and the dataset used to fine tune Stable Diffusion doesn't seem particularly large judging by the results.

-Ghibli Diffusion model is availabe on [Stablecog](https://stablecog.com/?mi=48a7031d-43b6-4a23-9f8c-8020eb6862e4&adv=true) and you can use it for free by clicking the link below:
+Ghibli Diffusion model is available on [Stablecog](https://stablecog.com/?mi=48a7031d-43b6-4a23-9f8c-8020eb6862e4&adv=true) and you can use it for free by clicking the link below:

 [Try Ghibli Diffusion](https://stablecog.com/?mi=48a7031d-43b6-4a23-9f8c-8020eb6862e4&adv=true)<!--rehype:button=true-->